serp-spider/documentation/docs/index.md

 What is it?
 -----------

-Serps is a set of tools that ease the parsing of **popular search engines**.
+Serps is a set of tools that ease the parsing of **popular search engines** (such as google, yahoo or bing).
 It helps to parse **SERP** (Search Engine Result Page) and gives you a standard output of what is parsed.

 The problem